istio-ecosystem/istio-operator/README.md

 ## Developer quick start

-The quick start describes how to install and use the operator `mesh` CLI command.
+The quick start describes how to install and use the operator `mesh` CLI command and/or controller.

 ### Building